• ECTS

 Session 4: Bibliographic research tools and report formatting - Duration 1.5 hours

-Sequence 2: Carrying out a naturalist expertise
+Sequence 2: Performing a naturalist appraisal

 Sessions 4 & 5: Learner presentations on methods.